SeeuSim/DogeTTM-FrontEnd/README.md

 The front-end dashboard components will be created using Typescript and Preact.

 Search Bar:
-The webapp uses both AJAX and server-rendered HTML to communicate frontend(client webapp) to Django backend (dashboard).
+The webapp uses server-rendered HTML to communicate frontend(client webapp) to Django backend (dashboard).

 Price Prediction Model:
 We use simple linear regression algorithm under supervised learning to train our price prediction model, with sentiment scores over time and price over time as our parameters.